Yoshoness/vc-BrightenDarkRoles/README.md

 # vc-WhitenDarkRoles
 A Vencord plugin that sets hardly visible roles on usernames to white for readability.
+Based on the ircColors plugin.